JP-Anderson/wordle-go/README.md

-Wordle clone developed as a first React project
+Wordle clone developed as a first React project.

+Project consists of:
+- HTTP Rest API (Golang/Gin) which generates and orchestrates games of Wordle.
+- Web App (Javascript/React) which interacts with Rest API to play Wordle games.

 ## How to play

-### Deploy go server locally
+### Deploy HTTP server locally

 `> go run main.go`